-The Atkinson-Shiffrin model of memory proposes that each of our senses has a sensory register or sensory memory system.
-These systems retain information for a fraction of a second to just a few seconds.
-In the sensory register no processing of the information takes place, therefore no meaning is attached to it.
-If it is not attended to (if we do not pay attention to it), then the information is filtered out, lost, and forgotten.
-If the information is attended to, then it is transferred to the short-term memory.
-During the few precious moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:
+The Atkinson-Shiffrin memory model proposes that each sense has a sensory register or sensory memory system.
+These systems retain information for a fraction of a second to a few seconds.
+In the sensory register, no processing of the information takes place.
+Therefore, no meaning is attached to it.
+If not attended to, the information is filtered out, lost, and forgotten.
+If the information is attended to, it is transferred to the short-term memory.
+During the few moments that the sensory registers hold on to information, a phenomenon known as the "cocktail party effect" can take place:

-Imagine being in a crowded room with several groups of people carrying on their conversations.
+Imagine being in a crowded room with several groups carrying on their conversations.
 You attend only to the conversation you are a part of, and it seems like you hear nothing else.
 Your ears are still picking up all the sounds in the room, but because your attention is focused elsewhere, any memory of these sounds quickly fades away.
-If, however, a particular word or phrase happens to catch your attention then suddenly you are no longer filtering out sounds as you were before and now you are actually “hearing" the other conversation.
+If a particular word or phrase catches your attention, like your name, you are no longer filtering out sounds and are "hearing" the other conversation.

 Similar effects can happen for each of the other senses.
-The sensory registers act as "buffers" (a term used by Atkinson and Shiffrin) since they prevent our higher cognitive functions from being flooded with all the information our senses perceive.
-It is estimated that of the thousands of bits of information our senses perceive, only about 1% makes it to our short-term memory.
+The sensory registers act as "buffers" (a term used by Atkinson and Shiffrin) since they prevent higher cognitive functions from being flooded with all the information one's senses perceive.
+It is estimated that of the thousands of bits of information one's senses perceive, about 1% make it to short-term memory.

-One example of echoic memory is called the "What did you say?" phenomenon and it is one perhaps all of us have experienced.
-Right after someone says something to us, we ask "What did you say?" thinking we have not heard what they said.
-Yet, before they can repeat whatever it is they said, we suddenly "realize" what it was and can respond.
-It is almost as if you hear their words after you have already asked the speaker to repeat them.
+One example of echoic memory is the "What did you say?" theory.
+After hearing someone, you might ask, "What did you say?" before you have processed what they said.
+However, before they can repeat themselves, you may suddenly realize what it was and respond.
+It might seem like you hear their words after they occur.

 Short-Term Store Or Short-Term Memory

-According to Atkinson and Shiffrin, the next stage of the modal model of memory is the short-term store.
-It is most often referred to as short-term memory, and it can be thought of as the information you are consciously aware of at any given point in time.
+According to Atkinson and Shiffrin, the next stage of the modal memory model is short-term storage, often referred to as short-term memory.
+Short-term memory comprises information you are consciously aware of at any given time.
 Hence, short-term memory is sometimes called working memory.

-Information can be stored in short-term memory for up to 30 seconds without any effort being made to remember or rehearse it.
+Information can be stored in short-term memory for up to 30 seconds without effort to remember or rehearse.
 After this time, it decays and is lost or forgotten.
-With rehearsal or encoding, the information can be held in the short-term memory for longer periods and can be transferred to the long-term memory.
+With rehearsal or encoding, the information can be held in the short-term memory for extended periods and transferred to the long-term memory.

 Rehearsal can take different forms depending on the type of information.
 According to the modal model of memory, however, much of the encoding which takes place in short-term memory is auditory encoding.
-This is so because we can rehearse a piece of information in a different manner from which it was perceived.
+Auditory processes occur to help someone rehearse a piece of information in a different manner from which it was perceived.

-For instance, after taking a quick glance at a phone number posted on the fridge in the kitchen, you continue to repeat the number to yourself while you head to the living room in search of your phone (visual perception but auditory encoding).
-Without any form of rehearsal, you likely will only be able to recall a couple of digits by the time you find the phone.
+For example, imagine yourself trying to remember a phone number.
+After glancing at a phone number posted on the fridge in the kitchen, you repeat the number to yourself while heading to the living room in search of your phone (visual perception but auditory encoding).
+Without any rehearsal, you may only be able to recall a few digits when you find the phone.

 The capacity of short-term memory (how many pieces of information it can hold) is still a matter of avid research among scientists.
 In the 1950s, before the Atkinson-Shiffrin model was presented, American psychologist George Miller, who is hailed as one of the founders of cognitive psychology, proposed his theory that, on average, short-term memory can hold bits of information.

 More modern research has pointed to the fact that the actual capacity of short-term memory depends on several factors.
-These include familiarity with or relevance of, the information is stored, as well as the size of the information (such as short words versus long words or 3-digit numbers versus 10-digit numbers)
+These include familiarity with or relevance of the information stored, as well as the size of the information (such as short words versus long words or three-digit numbers versus 10-digit numbers).

 Connected to Miller's theory is the idea that "chunking" can be used to improve short-term memory.
 Chunking psychology, as it's sometimes called, can make absorbing and remembering information easier.
-For instance, 8-2-6-4-9-7 represents 6 different bits of information whereas 82-64-97 are only three and are likely easier for an individual to commit to their short-term memory.
+For instance, 8-2-6-4-9-7 represents six different bits of information, whereas 82-64-97 are only three and may be more accessible for individuals to commit to their short-term memory.

 Long-Term Store Or Long-Term Memory

-Usually, when we speak of our memories, we are referring to the long-term memory store as described by the modal model of memory.
-It is a permanent (lifelong) store of memories that are received from the short-term store.
-Long-term memory holds all the information we know but are not consciously aware of at any given moment.
-According to the Atkinson-Shiffrin model, information is continually being perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory which has a limitless capacity.
+When speaking of memories, many people refer to the long-term memory store as described by the modal model of memory.
+Long-term store is a permanent (lifelong) store of memories received from the short-term store.
+Long-term memory holds all the information people know but are not consciously thinking of at any moment.
+According to the Atkinson-Shiffrin model, information is continually perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory with a limitless capacity.

-Storage in long-term memory can take different forms with visual, auditory, and semantic (having some meaning assigned to it) being the most common.
-Furthermore, out of these three, semantics is the most used level of storage in long-term memory.
+Storage in long-term memory can take different forms, with visual, auditory, and semantic being the most common.
+Furthermore, of these three, semantics is the most used storage level in long-term memory.
 Extensions of the Atkinson-Shiffrin model, such as the levels of the processing model, often point to semantic encoding as the best way to ensure the retention of information in long-term memory.

-There are several ways to improve your long-term memory, including what is called the spacing effect.
-It involves taking breaks between learning new information, that is, spacing out your learning.
-During the break, however, you should refrain from engaging in other activities which will interfere with your brain processing, encoding, and storing the information you have just learned.
-Thus, students studying for an exam may see better results regarding how much they recall if, instead of studying for a 2-hour block, they break it up into smaller segments with quiet time in between.
+There are several ways to improve your long-term memory, including the spacing effect.
+This effect involves taking breaks between learning new information by spacing out your learning.
+During the break, refrain from engaging in other activities that could interfere with your brain processing, encoding, and storing the information you have learned.
+Students studying for an exam may see better results regarding how much they recall if, instead of studying for a two-hour block, they break it up into smaller segments with quiet time in between.

 Strengths Of The Modal Model Of Memory

-One of the greatest strengths of the modal model is its simplicity: three separate stores with information moving along from one store to the next.
-The model is both easy to explain and easy to understand.
-It, however, still retains some measure of thoroughness as it looks at how information is handled in each of the stores.
-Its other strengths include:
+One of the strengths of the modal model is its simplicity: three separate stores with information moving along from one store to the next.
+The model can be easy to explain and understand.
+However, it still retains some measure of thoroughness as it looks at how information is handled in each store.
+Other strengths may include the following.

 It Has Influenced Future Research

-The modal model of memory provides expansive coverage of short-term memory, in particular.
-This has allowed other researchers to create a vast body of experimental information about different aspects of short-term memory as described by Atkinson and Shiffrin.
+The modal model of memory provides expansive coverage of short-term memory.
+These studies have allowed other researchers to create a vast body of experimental information about different aspects of short-term memory, as described by Atkinson and Shiffrin.